NeoMedSys/mrsal/README.md

 pip install mrsal
 ```

-Then we need to install RabbitMQ to use Mrsal.
+We need to install RabbitMQ to use Mrsal.
 Head over to [install](https://www.rabbitmq.com/download.html) RabbitMQ.
 Make sure to stick to the configuration that you give the installation throughout this guide.
 You can also use the [Dockerfile](https://github.com/NeoMedSys/mrsal/blob/main/Dockerfile) and the [docker-compose](https://github.com/NeoMedSys/mrsal/blob/main/docker-compose.yml) that we are using in the full guide.

 Please read the [full guide](https://github.com/NeoMedSys/mrsal/blob/main/FullGuide.md) to understand what Mrsal currently can and can't do.